 As of December 2018, London declared itself in a climate emergency.
 The reality of meeting Net Zero emissions in thirty years means that the 2020s must be a decade of delivery.
 London's businesses are playing a critical role in delivering this economic, social, and technological transformation and have already been key drivers of innovation.
-Maintaining open and collaborative engagement between the Mayor and industry is essential to accelerating progress over the coming decade, delivering London's Green New Deal and future proofing London's mission to reach Net Zero and are eager to collaborate with government to achieve these aims.
+Maintaining open and collaborative engagement between the Mayor and industry is essential to accelerating progress over the coming decade, delivering London's Green New Deal and future proofing London's economy.
+London firms want to be bold and progressive advocates in London's mission to reach Net Zero and are eager to collaborate with government to achieve these aims.